 Put another way, George married and lived as he “ought,” and he found at least some sense of security from it.
 His brothers, with less responsibility, entered into liaisons that undermined their good names, his reputation and called into question the stability of the House of Hanover.
 And so we had the Royal Marriages Act of 1772 that dictated no descendent of George II could marry without the reigning monarch’s consent, with the caveat that if a marriage was refused the family member had to reach the age of 25 and notify Council if they wished to go forward with the union anyway.

 The idea was that the law would ensure members of the Royal Family weren’t making unsuitable marriages.
 Did it work?
-Of course not, but here’s how Meghan Markle ties in: Meghan is a Catholic-raised, American-born divorced actress.
+Of course not, but here’s how Meghan Markle ties in: Meghan is an American-born, divorced actress (who also happened to be educated at Catholic schools).
 She is, in other words, the definition of every quality from which a British prince would have once been deterred.
 Even so, for all that this relationship may have raised some eyebrows and driven some stupid headlines, there really isn’t a serious question of whether or not Harry will be “allowed” to marry her.
 If he ever goes to his grandmother and asks for permission, it’s almost entirely certain it will be granted.

 And that’s rather incredible – less because of the relationship or woman in question, and more as firm evidence of how far the RF has come in the last century.
 In 1955 Princess Margaret was forced to give up the love of her life because he was divorced.
 In 1936, Edward VIII had to abdicate the throne in order to marry the woman he loved because she was a twice-divorced American.
 More recently, it’s generally accepted that part of why the late Princess of Wales was given such a glowing endorsement as a potential bride was her presumed virginity, a sharp contrast to most eligible single women in the 1970s and 1980s.